“As we express our gratitude, we must never forget that the highest appreciation is not to utter words, but to live by them.”John F. Kennedy

 Gift-Giving to Communicate Gratitude

 Let’s circle back to the gift-buying bonanza I mentioned previously.
 Why do we buy so many gifts at this time of year?
 Yes, many folks buy gifts in celebration of certain holidays, but there is something more underneath it.
-Sometimes seem to forget it, though.
+Sometimes we seem to forget it, though.
 In essence, these gifts we give to one another in the coming weeks are a way to communicate gratitude.
 As we give, we give thanks for the role the other has played in our life.

 So, rather than bemoan the shift from the gratitude of Thanksgiving to the commercialism of the winter holiday season, perhaps we can approach the season from a mindset of gratefulness.
 We give out of gratitude because we are thankful for this person.